Margarete Schütte-Lihotzky in her apartment, 1981, photo: Margherita Spiluttini

 Youth and education

-Grete Lihotzky was born on 23 January 1897 in Vienna, then the capital of the Austro-Hungarian Empire.
+Grete Lihotzky was born on January 23, 1897 in Vienna, then the capital of the Austro-Hungarian Empire.
 Growing up with her parents Erwin Lihotzky and Julie Bode, as well as her older sister Adele, she was raised in a bourgeois liberal atmosphere in her grandfather Bode’s house in Vienna Margareten.

 Prior to 1919, women were not allowed to study at either the Technische Hochschule or the Academy of Fine Arts in Vienna.
 However, they were permitted to attend the Kunstgewerbeschule.
 There were also the first female students at the architecture classes of Josef Hoffmann and Heinrich Tessenow.
-Grete Lihotzky was one of the first women to also work in the profession after completing her studies in 1919.
+Grete Lihotzky was one of the first women to actively work in the profession after completing her studies in 1919.

 Professional years

-In 1927 Grete Lihotzky married her fellow German architect Wilhelm Schütte.
+In 1927, Grete Lihotzky married her fellow German architect Wilhelm Schütte.

-In 1946 she spent nine months in Bulgaria.
+In 1946, she spent nine months in Bulgaria.

-In 1947 Margarete Schütte-Lihotzky returned to Vienna where she worked as an independent architect until 1969.
+In 1947, Margarete Schütte-Lihotzky returned to Vienna where she worked as an independent architect until 1969.

-She participated in international professional organisations, attended numerous international congresses, went on study trips to places such as China, was active in kindergarten construction for Cuba and Berlin, and, in addition to her professional activities, was committed to women's causes and the peace movement.
+She participated in international professional organisations, attended numerous worldwide congresses, went on study trips to places such as China, was active in kindergarten construction for Cuba and Berlin, and, in addition to her professional activities, was committed to women's causes and the peace movement.
 Furthermore, the architect wrote numerous articles and gave many lectures on architectural topics, especially on her concerns of combining social and professional aspects.

-1978 Medal of Honour for Services to the Liberation of Austria.
+1978 Medal of Honour for Services to the Liberation of Austria

 1980 City of Vienna Prize for Architecture